UniPipe/openpipe/docs/1.0/language.md

 ####  Steps

-A step must be represented by a dictionary, where the key is an action name and the value contains the action parameters, parameters may be of any of the YAML supported data types.
+A action must be represented by a dictionary, where the key is an action name and the value contains the action parameters, parameters may be of any of the YAML supported data types.

 #### Example